fogss-workshop/General/README.md

 Welcome to the [FOGSS Workshop](https://fogss-workshop.squarespace.com/) GitHub page.
 Please contact the FOGSS organizers if you would like to become a member of this repository.

+We're using this space for its Discussions capability (3rd tab from the left up top).
+The four main categories of methods we identified previously for studying the Greenland Ice Sheet have been broken out into their own categories.
+One of the first posts in each category should be the priorities identified during the FOGSS 2024 workshop at University of Idaho.

+## How to monitor Discussions

+To stay up-to-date with existing and new discussions, click on the watch button near the top of this page and then select All Activity or Custom > Discussions (and Issues).
+You can then unsubscribe from any individual conversation if it is not relevant to you.

 ## About FOGSS

 FOGSS workshops are the forum where the community maps out actionable priorities for Greenland Ice Sheet Science that inform U.S. funding agency programmatic planning.